stfc/PSyclone/doc/developer_guide/psy_data.rst

 need the static initialisation and shutdown functions ``_profile_PSyDataInit`` and ``_profile_PSyDataShutdown``.
 Details can be found in the section :ref:`psy_data_api`.

+The examples in the ``lib/profiling`` directory show various ways in which the opaque data type ``profile_PSyDataType`` can be used to interface with existing profiling tools - for example by storing an index used by the profiling tool in ``profile_PSyDataType``, or by storing pointers to the profiling data to be able to print all results in a ProfileFinalise() subroutine.

 Kernel Extraction (PSyKE)
 -------------------------